tapquo/Lungo.js/README.md

 --------

 ### .Carousel
-Lungo has a carousel element where content can be published can be published and the user can navigate through it using the caroussel controls.
+Lungo has a carousel element where content can be published and the user can navigate through it using the caroussel controls.

 **Parameters**
 ```